 Training, qualifications & experience

-I have an honours degree in Counselling from Anglia Ruskin University and I have been working in private practice for twenty years.
+I have an honours degree in Counselling from Anglia Ruskin University and I have been working in private practice for twenty-four years.
 I have taken many further courses and my personal experience of body image disorders and their impact on the individual and the family has made this a particular passion of mine.

 Accredited register membership